 A New Frame

-A Pilot Investigation into the Effects of Mereon Frequencies on Focus, Behavior, and Well-being in Children and Adolescents
+A Pilot Investigation into the Effects of Mereon Frequencies on Focus, Behavior, and Well-being in Children, Adolescents, and Adults

 Observations from the BELONGING.LIFE education projects have shown that children as young as five demonstrate improved focus and behavioral self-regulation simply through playing Teamplay Ground, a game where kids as young as 3 years of age accept responsibility for the social dimension of their learning environment.
 While anecdotal, these behavioral changes endure, findings suggesting that Mereon-based experiences may support the rebalancing of attention, potentially without pharmaceutical intervention.